strengthsnr/strengthsnr.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Israel Oladeji - Data & Finance Analysis Portfolio

 Welcome!
 This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

 ## About This Portfolio Template

-This portfolio is designed to demonstrate skills in:
+This portfolio reflects my ability to:

-- Data visualization and storytelling
+- Decode complex business and financial data into strategic intelligence
-- Data modeling and analysis
+- Evaluate financial performance through rigorous analysis and KPI measurement
-- Creating interactive, professional dashboards
+- Design executive-ready dashboards that communicate with precision
-- Transforming complex data into actionable insights
+- Develop analytical solutions that strengthen forecasting, planning, and operational performance

 ## 🚀 Projects

 This template is set up to showcase your best work.
-You can easily customize the project cards in the `index.html` file.
+You can easily customise the project cards in the `index.html` file.

 ### Project Title One
 *A brief description of your project, the tools used, and the key insights derived.*